Circle raises $110 million (or 13,300 BTC)

 CENTRE is a Circle initiative to create a common framework to connect all electronic wallets.
 This protocol could let you send money to an Alipay user with your Square Cash balance.

 It’s clear that Circle wants to build the infrastructure of the cryptocurrency industry.
-The company will need to convince multiple industry players to work with Circle.
-But it could help the cryptocurrency ecosystem as a whole.
+The company will need to convince multiple industry players to work with Circle, but it could help the cryptocurrency ecosystem as a whole.